sauvc/manual/SAUVC Manual v1.0-draft.md

 #### Webmaster
 - Managing sauvc.org website

-### 4. General timeline of the event
+### 4. General time-line of the event
-A general timeline of the event is as follows.
+A general time-line of the event is as follows.
 Y1 indicates Y1 (the year in which committee is formed) and Y2 the following year when event takes place
 1. **Formation of committee and initial meeting**: March - April Y1
    * Construct next SAUVC committee
    * Decide next SAUVC dates